nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 3. The Salesperson issues the `delete` command with a valid contact index.
 4. AddressBook validates the contact index.
 5. AddressBook removes the specified contact from the contact list.
-6. AddressBook displays a success message: "Contact `<Name>` deleted."
+6. AddressBook displays a success message: "Contact `NAME` deleted."

    **Use case ends.**